 Dr. Helmut Schneider, Ph.D. - LSU Highway Safety Research Group, Commercial Vehicle Safety in Louisiana, An Analysis of Truck Crashes for 2018, May 2019.
-FY2021 Update: Dr. Helmut Schneider, Ph.D. - LSU Highway Safety Research Group, Commercial Vehicle Safety in Louisiana, An Analysis of Truck Crashes for 2019, May 2020.

 Projected Goal for FY 2020 - 2022:

 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
 For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be 4 percent.